Understanding the Ethics in Counselling

 The legal obligations of your counsellor are covered in the section 'Counselling & The Law"

-Sometimes conflicts arise when a counsellor is working under two ethical codes of practice.
-For instance, the UK the General Medical Counsel the ethical body for doctors, state that
+Sometimes conflicts arise when a counsellor is working on two ethical codes of practice.
+For instance, the UK the General Medical Council the ethical body for doctors, states:

 “You should inform the police quickly whenever a person arrives with a gunshot wound or an injury from an attack with a knife, blade or other sharp instrument”